People often find a pet food their pets like and then stick with it for years.

-This is all well and good for people — after all, it can’t be bad that we’re eating healthier foods — but when it comes to the pet food industry, the same type of stealthy alterations are happening, and they’re not always intended to better the health of the 4-footed consumer.
+This is all well and good for people — after all, it can’t be bad that we’re eating healthier foods — but when it comes to the pet food industry, the same types of stealthy alterations are happening, and they’re not always intended to better the health of the 4-footed consumer.

-If a pet food manufacturer can replace an ingredient with something comparable but cheaper, it makes more profit on each package of pet food sold.
+If a pet food manufacturer can replace an ingredient with something comparable but cheaper, it makes more profit on each package sold.

-Iams replied, “Hi, Motunrayo!
+“Hi, Motunrayo!
 We did make a change summer of last year.
 We added some color and lots of good fruits and veggies!
 If you have any questions about these changes, please give our consumer care team a call at 1-800-675-3849.
 Thank you!”

-Iams isn’t the only pet food manufacturer who changes its recipes; almost all brands have made major or minor changes to their recipes over the years.
+Iams isn’t the only pet food manufacturer who changes its recipes.
+Almost all brands have made major or minor changes to their recipes over the years.
 But most people never find out about it.

 Learn how to read pet food labels in this video: